winkeung/C-Concepts/C_Concepts_Part2.md

 # **Function Pointers**

-In C, there are 2 things in total you can do to a existing function, they are:
+In C, there are 2 things in total you can do to an existing function, they are:
 1. Call it.
 2. Get the pointer(address) of it. (and then stored it to a variable.)